Oct 15, 2019

 Why I vaccinate my child

 Vaccination is one of the greatest advancements in public health, saving hundreds of millions of lives in the past century.
-Although vaccination against COVID is not yet available to kids under 12, highly effective and safe vaccines are available to prevent measles and other common childhood diseases.
+Highly effective and safe vaccines are available to prevent measles and other common childhood diseases.

 Widespread vaccination creates what is known as “community immunity,” preventing outbreaks and protecting vulnerable individuals who can’t get vaccinated.